 I spoke to a policeman watching from a corner.
 He was friendly and relaxed, at least while chatting with a non-threatening older white woman.
 He said he’d been here for 9/11, for the Bush-era protests, for Y2K, and for the Occupy movement, and that this will also end somehow, sometime, though he didn’t know how.
 Protesters are fickle, he said, looking for the next shiny thing, and will move on to complaining about “not enough unicorn parking.”
 He’s just waiting this out.
 But for now, the presence of the feds have increased the crowds and the violence, and the cop thought the larger crowds just give an excuse to those who want to be violent, though he wasn’t blaming the feds directly.

 For now, the moms are here.
 The attention they’re getting is perhaps outsized and unfair after the work BLM folks have shouldered all this time without much recognition.
-But there’s something about motherhood, something about hearing the call for Mama that has caught our imagination.
+But there’s something about motherhood, something about hearing Floyd’s call for Mama that has caught our imagination.
 We look to moms to protect us from harm.
-I know that upsurge of strength that comes from deep inside me, willing to trade my own safety and comfort on behalf of children and for the powerless.
+I’m familiar with that upsurge of strength that comes from deep inside, willing me to trade my own safety and comfort on behalf of children and the powerless.
 The symbolism of these protesting moms is not lost on us.
 We laugh at the hopelessness while rising up in tandem strength at their sheer audacity.
 While protests rarely change policy, they do change public sentiment, and I’m holding out for a new government to be be voted in soon, one that does not stoop to terror and gestapo tactics as a political gesture.

 In the meantime, I can’t get the images out of my head.

 Thanks for sharing these words and images.
 They add a lot to the summarized coverage that we get here.
 Damn the fool in D.C.

 LikeLiked by 1 person